awslabs/mountpoint-s3/doc/LOGGING.md

 Mountpoint optionally collects metrics measuring various values across different components.
 For example, Mountpoint records the durations of FUSE operations and the number of S3 responses grouped by HTTP status code.

-Note: Metrics logging is controlled by the --log-metrics flag.
-When neither --log-metrics nor --debug is set, metrics logging will be turned off.
-In debug mode or when --log-metrics is set, metrics will be logged at the INFO level.
+Metrics logging is controlled by the '--log-metrics' flag.
+When neither '--log-metrics' nor '--debug' is set, metrics logging will be turned off.
+In debug mode or when '--log-metrics' is set, metrics will be logged at the INFO level.

 Metrics will be collected by Mountpoint and flushed to the logs every five seconds.
 See below an example of what the emitted metrics may look like in the logs.